 - No alcoholic beverages allowed.

-- Any legal firearm and ammunition, except armor-piercing or tracer, may be used on target range.
+- Any legal firearm and ammunition (except armor-piercing, tracer or any ammunition considered to be incendiary or explosive) may be used on the range.

-- Keep all firearms unloaded and muzzles pointed down range when not firing or uncased.
+- Keep all firearms unloaded and muzzles pointed down range when not firing.
 Action on uncased guns shall be open when not on the firing line.

 - All persons are to remain behind the shooter while firing is taking place.
 No firing shall be allowed while anyone is down range.